halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-leave.md

 |Post| 	This option Posts the Leave adjustment to the Employee Leave Sub-Ledger and General Ledger Leave Provision accounts

-### End of Month Processing Calculate & Post Provision
+### End of Month Processing Calculate and Post Provision

 The Calculate Leave Provision calculates the Leave Accrual and Entitlements and posts them to the General Ledger Granule of NAV Financials.